gigascience/gigadb-website/docs/sop/ROLL_BACK_PREV_DEPLOY.md

 this roll back procedure.
 If so, then trigger the `ld_teardown` job in the pipeline.
 N.B. triggering the `ld_teardown` job will delete all Docker volumes including the Let’s Encrypt one, which will mean a new deployment will create a new certificate.
+More often than not, `ld_teardown` is not required but there might be situations that it is desirable to execute this step.
 4. Click on the final stage of the pipeline and select `ld_deploy` to re-deploy the code that this pipeline is associated with onto the beta-gigadb.org server.
-5. Go to https://beta.gigadb.org in your browser to check the site is running.
+5. Go to https://beta.gigadb.org in your browser to check the live website is running.